 "Eu-gene."
 She gasps into the night as bliss begins to wash over her in waves.

 She claws at his back as he strains against her, his own release imminent.
 Her body feels like fireworks, like thousands of eruptions just under her skin.
 She writhes underneath him, the sensation of it all too much for her to stay still, and her abandon is the most sensual thing he has ever witnessed.
 She flowed in a series of wild gestures.
-Her body tightening and expanding all at once, fighting itself in heated confusion.
+Her body tightening and expanding all at once in a way she has no way of comprehending.

 The pieces of reality start drifting back to his mind bit by bit, but he is still on top of Rapunzel.
 He is still kissing Rapunzel.
 He is still stroking her hair and murmuring against her mouth and is far too busy to be bothered with things like consequences for his actions.
 When he does draw back, brushing the backs of his fingers along her soft cheek, he has no idea what to do next.
 His normal interactions of this kind ended with him slipping out while the girl slept, or him kicking her out as soon as she finished panting.
 This, here, now – was different.